eoinkelly/notes/security/tls/tls-ssl-certs.md

     * I _think_ this is because it's seen as overkill and a bit computationally expensive to encrypt/decrypt data (computational cost is not linear with key size)
     * See https://stackoverflow.com/questions/589834/what-rsa-key-length-should-i-use-for-my-ssl-certificates

-## How to get a cert
+## How to get a cert (the manual process)

 1. Generate a CSR
-    * CSR includes the `commonName` but you can add subject alternative names later in the process usually
-        * generating CSR with alt names is fiddly in openssl apparently
+    * See the script in ./code for an example
-1. Submit CSR to a certificate authority
+1. Upload CSR to a certificate authority via form on their website
-    * add SANs through their web form usually
+    * you often have the opportunity to override values from the CSR in the web form
-1. Get your certificate from the vendor, usually in `your_common_name.crt` file
+1. Download your certificate from the authority, usually in an `your_common_name.crt` file
 1. For SSL/TSL usage:
     1. create a bundle of certs for your server which has the full chain so browsers can work their way back to their trusted root certs
         `cat your_domain_name.crt DigiCertCA.crt >> bundle.crt`
-    1. Install the certificate and the private key you generated in step 1 onto the server
+    1. Install the certificate chain and the private key onto the server e.g.
-        ```
+        ```Nginx
         # nginx config snippet
         server {
             listen   443;